Luka-Abey/data-structures-and-algos/AlgosAndData/src/BinaryTree.md

 ### Binary SEARCH tree

 Also known as an ordered binary tree, where the nodes are arranged in order.
-Elements in the left subtree of a given node are <= given node, and elements in the right subtree
+Elements in the left subtree of a given node are <= given node, and elements in the right subtree are > given node.